-This year in Columbus, the event attracted 5,476 attendees with a buyer (association professional) to seller ratio (destination) of 48/52%.
+In 2019 when it was hosted in Columbus, the event attracted 5,476 attendees with a buyer (association professional) to seller ratio (destination) of 48/52%.
 ASAE reported that the sold-out expo hall had 710 booths representing 445 companies.
 This is stiff competition, all of which are going after the same customer base as we are.

 While exhibiting at the “Rose Bowl” of all convention-related tradeshows, our staff and partners strive to live our brand.
 Our exhibit booth is a mini-version of a local brewery or brew pub tap room.
 Not only do we feature local beer from Founders, but co-founder Dave Engbers joins us to help promote Grand Rapids as a great convention destination.
 The cold, tasty beer entices clients to stop by and it keeps them there much longer than a traditional tradeshow exhibit might do.
 The theme is incredibly successful and gets people talking.
 In fact, for the second consecutive year, the Experience Grand Rapids exhibit was named best in show!